Partial Shade Landscaping Ideas

 I can’t think of ever having been in a garden that did not have some shady areas, and the question arises what to plant there.
 Adding the right kind of plants to partly shaded spots in your yard will not only brighten the dark area but also increase its attractiveness.
 But you must consider the requirements of this landscape when selecting plants for shady or partially shady areas.
 Evaluate if the area is shady all day long or does it get some sun at some point?
-Here are some partial shade landscaping ideas for your consideration.
+I came across this article talking about partial shade landscaping ideas and was originally published here.

 Evergreen shrubs are versatile plants you can use to conceal unsightly foundations and border walkways.
 They can also act as a living fence.
 There are several evergreen species that grow well in areas where they will get little to no sunlight.
-North Star boxwood (Buxus sempervirens “Katerberg”) is a compact evergreen shrub growing in U.S. Department of Agricultural plant hardiness zones 5 through 9.
+The North Star Boxwood shown in the image (Buxus sempervirens “Katerberg”) is a compact evergreen shrub suitable to plant in hardiness zones 5 through 9.
 This shade-loving plant attains 24 to 32 inches high and is resistant to deer.
 North Star boxwood is an easy-care plant.
 It also functions well as a border, hedge, or base pant.
 “Picturata” aucuba (Aucuba japonica “Picturata”) commonly know as Spotted Laurel grows in shaded areas in USDA zones 7 through 10.
 4 to 6 feet tall, producing deep green foliage accented with golden yellow centers.
 This evergreen has various landscaping applications like a specimen or — when planted in groups — border plant.

 Flowering perennials offer color to partially shaded areas.
-“Do Tell” peony (Paeonia lactiflora “Do Tell”) is a 30- to 36-inch tall perennial producing big pink blossoms with a gentle fragrance and deep green foliage.
-It grows in partial shade to full sun in USDA zones 3 through 8 and attracts butterflies.
+“Do Tell” Peony likes part shade to full sun in USDA zones 3 through 8 and attracts butterflies.
 This moderate grower functions well as a specimen plant or planted en masse to make a border.
 “Floating Hybrid Yellow” bush lily (Clivia miniata “Belgian Hybrid Yellow”) is a tropical perennial growing in areas with partial shade or full sun.
 In spring, clusters of yellow blooms appear on tall flower stems that protrude up from the broad, bladelike leaves.
 “Belgian Hybrid Yellow” grows in USDA zones 9 through 11 reaching 2 feet tall.
 It can grow alone or in group plantings.

 The blossoms of the “Do Tell” peony and “Belgian Hybrid Yellow” bush lily really are a lovely addition to cut floral arrangements.